oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-create-an-appointment-in-the-outlook-calendar-for-flights/rule.md

 - **Do not forget to categorize the appointment as CONFIRMED RED so it cannot be overlooked.**
 - When possible, always include the terminal number in the Location feild and if a non standard terminal eg. Jetstar flights highlight it with a warning
 Eg. WARNING: Different terminal.
 Allow more time
-- Include the duration of the flight in the message of the appointment.​
+- Include the duration of the flight in the message of the appointment.